amitxv/PC-Tuning/docs/pre-install.md

     - See [Thread Director: Windows 11 Does It Best](https://www.anandtech.com/show/16959/intel-innovation-alder-lake-november-4th/3)

-- The implementation of ``Hardware: Independent Flip`` (fullscreen optimizations) improved in around Windows 10 2004+ (approximation as it is unclear) which can potentially result in better performance compared to ``Hardware: Legacy Flip`` (exclusive fullscreen)
+- The implementation of ``Hardware: Independent Flip`` improved in around Windows 10 2004+ (approximation as it is unclear) which can potentially result in better performance compared to ``Hardware: Legacy Flip``

     - See the [Configuring Applications](/docs/post-install.md#configuring-applications) section for more information